dgraph-io/dgraph/wiki/content/get_started/index.md

       initial_release_date
     }
   }
-}
-' | python -m json.tool | less
+}' | python -m json.tool | less
 ```

 This query will return all the movies by the popular director Steven Spielberg, sorted by release date in descending order.
-The query  also return two other entities which have "Steven Spielberg" in their names.
+The query  also returns two other entities which have "Steven Spielberg" in their names.

 {{% notice "tip" %}}You may use python or python3 equally well.{{% /notice %}}